 Amazingly, his hormonal developments and genital size have decreased significantly after five months.
 He is now given a monthly dose which to undercut the effects of hormones.

 The treatment will continue until he regains his mental health and is able to control the changes in his body, doctors say.
 This is not the first case the world has recorded of such disorder.

 Precocious puberty in one-year-old infants is thought to affect one in 100,000 toddlers, and one in 10,000 aged between eight and 10.
 The condition usually causes infants to stop growing after a short time, and remain stunted at about 1 metre tall.

 Girls can also develop the condition between the ages of eight to 10.
 In fact, the youngest mother on record, Lina Medina, gave birth at the age of five years and seven months in Peru in 1939, gaining international fame.

-Her parents had thought her increasing abdomen was as a result of a tumour.
-However, when remedies didn’t cure it, her father took her to hospital.
-One month later, she shocked the world by giving birth to a boy – and becoming the the youngest mother in history aged just five years and seven month.
+Her parents had thought her increasing abdomen was as a result of a tumor.
+However, when remedies didn’t cure it, her father took her to the hospital.
+One month later, she shocked the world by giving birth to a boy – and becoming the youngest mother in history aged just five years and seven months.